 This can also affect the person’s values and integrity.
 If you think this individual would never steal or commit a crime, the intense need for the drugs might push him or her to do things they would normally never do.
 When treating an addict, it is important to try to restore their dignity and integrity again.

 HOW TO OVERCOME ADDICTIONDespite the lack of an easy solution, it does not mean that an addict cannot overcome his or her dependence on drugs.
-Through a physical process of detoxification from these substances as well as a program to address mental and personal issues can be key to be rid of the reliance on these drugs.
 Hopefully then can the individual be equipped with the emotional strength to handle difficult moments and make the best decisions in life.

 Getting help is important because someone might want to become sober again but lack the strength or the means to overcome these factors.
 After all, no one wants a life where he or she is dependent on these substances in order to survive every day.